The planet’s future is under threat

 Investor leadership – We’re speaking to investment groups about the important role the sector can play, taking responsibility and setting direction to address climate change through investment.
 To see this in practice, read our CEO’s thoughts on the outcome of the COP21 agreement after his involvement in the Paris conference recently.

 Companies – We’re working with companies to help them report transparently about direct and indirect emissions, and set their own emission reduction paths.
-You can read more about the 41 different companies we’ve engaged with on many important issues in our 2015 Sustainability Report.

 Government – By injecting an ethical investor voice into policy debates, we’re working to stimulate urgent government action on climate change.